 The effective date of the Child Citizenship Act is February 27, 2001.
 Therefore, persons under the age of 18 on or after that date who met/meet the requirements of the law automatically acquire U.S. citizenship.
 However, the Child Citizenship Act does not cover persons who were 18 years of age or older as of February 27, 2001.
 These people may, however, have acquired U.S. citizenship in accordance with prior versions of U.S. immigration law.
 Please consult with an immigration attorney if you feel this may apply to your situation.

 Examples of Citizenship for Children through Derivation

 The Lee family consists of two parents and three children.
 They live in the United States as permanent residents.
-Recently, the father was naturalized as a U.S. citizen.
-The three young children (all under age 18) immediately became U.S. citizens upon their father’s naturalization.
+Recently, Mr. Lee naturalized as a U.S. citizen.
+Automatically upon their father’s naturalization, the three young children (all under age 18) immediately converted to U.S. citizens.

 Mr. and Mrs. Jones were born in the United States and, thus, are U.S. citizens by birth.
 They adopted a baby girl from a foreign country.
-The child was admitted into the United States as a lawful permanent resident.
+The child entered the United State as a lawful permanent resident.
 This child automatically became a U.S. citizen upon admission, as she then met all the requirements outlined above.

 Proof of U.S. Citizenship for Children

 It is not mandatory, but it can be helpful to obtain documentation that proves the child’s U.S. citizenship.
 Official documentation will help avoid future complications and hassles.
 There are essentially two ways to prove U.S. citizenship for children: a Certificate of Citizenship and/or a U.S. passport.
 For most people, a U.S. passport is less expensive and more functional because it can be used for the child’s travel abroad.